 Latin America and the Caribbean

-From Mexico to Argentina, we're teaming up with talented and compassionate partners to make this happen.
+From Mexico to Argentina, we're teaming up with compassionate partners to make this happen.
 We focus on reaching people who society often excludes, such as families in remote areas.
 Or children with incarcerated parents.
 Or people who have left their homes in search of safety or prosperity.

 Whether it's through growing gardens, rebuilding neighborhoods following a hurricane, or advocating for vulnerable communities, we are ensuring everyone has the right to a dignified life in Latin America and the Caribbean.

 Join us as we partner with these communities and open new doors.

 Explore our work in Latin America and the Caribbean

 Working as a team can be a fun way to get a job done efficiently and effectively.
 Teamwork is at the heart of our agriculture and livelihoods programs in the Dominican Republic.
 These programs mainly serve women, youth and older populations and give them the tools to move forward while bringing their community with them.
 We recently met Angela Ramirez, …